redding/dk/README.md

 end
 ```

 Use the `param` helper to access named params that the task was run with.
-Params can be two ways: globally from the main config or from callback definitions and `run_task` calls.
+Params can be added two ways: globally [from the main config](https://github.com/redding/dk#set_param) or from [callback definitions](https://github.com/redding/dk#task-callbacks) and [`run_task` calls](https://github.com/redding/dk#run_task).

 Use the `set_param` method to set new global param values like you would on the main config.
-Any subsequent tasks that are run will have this param value available to them.
+Any subsequent tasks that are run will have these param values available to them.

 ##### `ssh_hosts`